miao1007/CQUPT-FLYNEWS/README.md

-CAMPUS-FLYNEWS
+CQUPT-FLYNEWS
 =============

-A lightweight App for getting news from WordPress Server.
+A Project of getting School news from WordPress-Based Server.

 What is it?
 -------------
-It is an APP designed for getting latest school news in Android Platform , administrator writes articles on Wordpress and the users will snyc the date from server, and users can commnet and share the article on Weibo or QZone .etc.
+* For Android users:It is an APP designed for getting latest school news in Android Platform , administrator writes articles on Wordpress and the users will snyc the date from server, and users can commnet and share the article on Weibo or QZone .etc.

+* For Disktop users , they can get the news with a platform-independent (WebPage)[http://leondemac.jd-app.com/]

+* For iPhone or Windows Phone users , the WebSite is still capable of providng the best view of the news.

 Technology Used
 -------------